ByteChef LogoByteChef

 The response from the API.false

 topPTop PNUMBERAn alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
-So 0.1 means only the tokens comprising the top 10% probability mass are considered.null
+So 0.1 means only the tokens comprising the top 10% probability mass are considered.false

 stopStopARRAY